 There is nothing quite like the thrill of finishing your very first manuscript.
 If you’re like most new authors, you probably can’t wait to see your book in print.
 However, there are a number of steps you need to take before you’re ready to publish.
 The following checklist will help you determine if you are indeed ready.

-The old adage that there’s an audience for every book is generally true, but some genres are more popular than others.
+The old adage about there being an audience for every book is generally true, but some genres are more popular than others.
 That said, some niche authors do very well.
 I know a gay man who writes romance novels for gay readers, and he built a following rather quickly

 Have you completed your research and listed all your sources in a bibliography?

 This mostly applies to nonfiction works, although I included bibliographies in my Luke and Jenny series of historical novels for young readers.
-The series was written to teach actual historic events in an interesting and entertaining way, and it was geared toward educators.
+The series was written to teach actual historic events in an interesting and entertaining way, and the books were geared toward educators.

 Have you gotten two to four manuscript reviews to use for your back cover blurbs?